reveurmichael/machine_learning/Readme.md

 At most ONE group could have 2 or 4 students, provided that `N_Student % 3 != 0`.

-Best projects will be hosted on [http://lunde.top](http://lunde.top), to inspire future projects.
+#### Get inspired
+Streamlit Gallery etc.

+#### Implementation

 Your machine learning application can be based on streamlit, flask, next.js or any other framework.
-It should be deployed on the cloud, on a Tencent VM or on AWS/Google/Microsoft Cloud.
+It should be deployed on the cloud (Tencent/Alibaba/Google/Microsoft Cloud).

 You can use chatgpt or gpt4, if you have the API key.